This is what the running clinic provided or was supposed to offer:

 Negatives:

 1) The person doing my motion/flexibility assessment didn't know how to set up the "tests" properly.
 I couldn't even step over the string b/c I was too far back.
-The string was also not adjusted to my height so I couldn't even lift my legs high enough and stretch it far enough to get over the string.
+The string was also not adjusted to my height so I couldn't even lift my legs high enough and stretch it far enough to get over the string.2) I didn't understand how a slab of wood under the heel was productive.
+If anything, I thought it would cause someone to fall forward.
+I have done free weights, and the squat they had us do was a bit off.
+Basically, I wasn't sold on their setup of gauging my flexibility.

 3) I had very little confidence in the girl doing my assessment.
 She wasn't in shape and didn't seem to be flexible, either.
 It was like going to a doctor or nurse who smokes and is obese.
 It is nice to have someone to relate to since I am not fit, but I am not working in the health profession, either.